open-telemetry/semantic-conventions/docs/database/cassandra.md

 **[3]:** For commands that switch the keyspace, this SHOULD be set to the target keyspace (even if the command fails).
 **[4]:** If available.
-**[5]:** If readily available.
-Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.

-**[6]:** The `error.type` SHOULD match the error code returned by the database or the client library, the canonical name of exception that occurred, or another low-cardinality error identifier.
-Instrumentations SHOULD document the list of errors they report.

-**[7]:** If and only if the operation failed.
-**[8]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[9]:** If using a port other than the default port for this DBMS and if `server.address` is set.
-**[10]:** If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.
+**[5]:** If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[11]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

-**[12]:** Query parameters should only be captured when `db.query.text` is parameterized with placeholders.
-If a parameter has no name and instead is referenced only by index, then `<key>` SHOULD be the 0-based index.

 `db.cassandra.consistency_level` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.